-Montana authorities have long been concerned that excess salts contained in CBM-produced water would degrade the state's waterways and hurt agricultural interests in the southeastern part of the state.
+Montana authorities have long been concerned that excess salts contained in CBM-produced water would degrade the state’s waterways and hurt agricultural interests in the southeastern part of the state.
 In a move to protect its waters and agriculturalists, the state adopted strict water quality standards for CBM operators.
-Those stringent rules have caused a number of Wyoming and Montana CBM producers to sue Montana (See Daily GPI, Aug.
-2, 2006).
+Those stringent rules have caused a number of Wyoming and Montana CBM producers to sue Montana (see NGI, Aug.
+7, 2006).

 The water and soil study was designed by soil scientists and an agronomist from Montana.
 Landowners whose fields were sampled for the study participated on a voluntary basis.
-To read the recently released findings see 2007 Progress Report: Tongue River Agronomic Monitoring and Protection Program: and 2007 Tongue River Hydrology Report ( http://bogc.dnrc.state.mt.us ) .
+To read the recently released findings see 2007 Progress Report: Tongue River Agronomic Monitoring and Protection Program: and 2007 Tongue River Hydrology Report.
+Both reports are available at https://bogc.dnrc.state.mt.us.

 ©Copyright 2007Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.